Tidwell/aarontidwell.com-static/content/resume.md

 **Lead Frontend Developer** - **LiveIntent** - 2015 to 2016

-Architected Angular.js CMS and maintained legacy Backbone.js systems.
+Developed in-house applications with Javascript, HTML/CSS, and Node.
+Architected Angular.js applications and maintained legacy Backbone.js systems.
 Extensive work with automation and deployment via jenkins.
 Mentored junior developers and established code and development standards.
-Additional projects in Node.js, PHP, Java, and Python utilizing multiple nosql and sql-based databases for processing and reporting very large data sets.
+In addition to node, also worked on projects in PHP, Java, and Python utilizing Redis, MySQL, and MongoDB on Vagrant and AWS environments.

 **Frontend Developer** - **Business Insider** - 2012 to 2015

-Created solutions for user-facing and in-house applications utilizing Javascript, HTML/CSS, Node.js, PHP, and MongoDB.
+Developed solutions for user-facing and in-house applications utilizing Javascript, HTML/CSS, Node.js, PHP, and MongoDB.
 Architected in-house CMS with Knockout.js, and later Angular.js.
-Developed a scalable gif to video solution in node.js featuring pipes for handling large amounts of streamed data.
-Also created a real time analytics and A/B testing platform with real-time websocket reporting and d3 for data visualization.
+Developed several Node.js applications including a scalable gif to video solution.

 **Backend/Frontend Developer** - **Martha Stewart Living Omnimedia** - 2010 to 2011

 Developing solutions using PHP, MySQL, node.js, HTML/CSS, and Javascript for replatforming projects moving from legacy Vignette systems to Drupal.
-Developed a data migration platform in node.js for transferring several hundred thousand content articles between systems.
-Extensive work developing and implementing an enterprise-level Javascript platform for the suite of Martha Stewart sites.
-Created a twitter visualization experience using nodejs, twitter firehose and socket.io for streaming updates in real-time.
+Developed internal data migration platform and several business products utilizing Node.js.
+Extensive work developing and implementing an enterprise-level Javascript platform.

 **Javascript API Developer / Frontend Developer** - **1010data** - 2009 to 2010